keyboard_arrow_up

 Depth Of Field (DOF)

-The operating span of the focused laser beam calculated as a function of the focal length of the lens, the wavelength and the diameter of the unfocused beam.
-A shorter focal length gives a smaller depth of field.
+The range in which the focused laser beam remains effective, influenced by the focal length of the lens, the laser wavelength, and the diameter of the unfocused beam.
+A shorter focal length results in a smaller depth of field.

 Drift